cofoundry-cms/Cofoundry.Docs/src/Content Management/Custom View Model Types.md

-﻿Sometimes you may want to customize the data sent to your views by the dynamic page system.
+Sometimes you may want to customize the data sent to your views by the dynamic page system.
 There are four types of view models Cofoundry uses for dynamic views:

 - **IPageViewModel:** Used for most dynamic pages.
 The base type is `PageViewModel`.
 - **ICustomEntityPageViewModel<TDisplayModel>:** Generic view model type used for [custom entity pages](Custom-Entity-Pages).
 Base type is `CustomEntityPageViewModel<TDisplayModel>`.